sonms/sonms/README.md

 Hi There~!
 I`m a Android developer.
 <br>
-My main skill are Kotlin, Java, Python, GML
+My main skill are Kotlin, Java
 <br>
 I'll do my best.
 Thank you.
 <br>